 An employer should reserve a right to itself in the employee handbook to introduce amendments to its contents as may be necessary or deemed appropriate from time to time.
 However, the reservation of such a discretion would be unlikely to be interpreted as giving an employer a carte blanche to introduce far-reaching changes without a degree of consultation and in certain instances prior written consent to a particular change might be required, which would of course depend on the nature of the change contemplated.

-There is no general requirement to reprint the handbook when a change is
+There is no general requirement to reprint the handbook when a change is introduced.
+However, employees should be advised of the change and of the fact that an updated version of

 Already a subscriber?